georust/geo/geo/src/algorithm/CODE_OF_CONDUCT.md

 7. If a moderator bans someone and you think it was unjustified, please take it up with that moderator, or with a different moderator, **in private**.
 Complaints about bans in-channel are not allowed.
 8. Moderators are held to a higher standard than other community members.
 If a moderator creates an inappropriate situation, they should expect less leeway than others.

-In the Rust-Geo community we strive to go the extra step to look out for each other.
+In the GeoRust community we strive to go the extra step to look out for each other.
 Don't just aim to be technically unimpeachable, try to be your best self.
 In particular, avoid flirting with offensive or sensitive issues, particularly if they're off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.

 And if someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
 Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could've communicated better — remember that it's your responsibility to make your fellow Rustaceans comfortable.
 Everyone wants to get along and we are all here first and foremost because we want to talk about cool technology.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.